 When urinating, the patient presses a pump valve implanted under the skin of the scrotum to empty the ring of fluid and allow urine to exit the bladder.
 The fluid moves and collects in a tank temporarily until the patient finishes urination, then returns to fill the ring and closes the sphincter again.

 Men's urinary incontinence tools and products

 When all previous treatments fail to stop incontinence, you can use special products to relieve the discomfort and embarrassment associated with urine leakage, including:

-- Diapers and protective pants: It is an underwear specially designed to absorb urine leaking from incontinence.
-It is noted that this product does not stop incontinence, but it helps to live with it and prevent urine from reaching the outer clothing.
+- Diapers and protective pants: These are underwear specially designed to absorb urine leaking from incontinence.
+It is noted that this product does not stop incontinence, but it helps to live with it and prevent urine from reaching outer clothing.

 - Catheters: Catheters help empty the bladder completely, so doctors recommend using this tool in the event of urinary incontinence after urination.
 A flexible tube is inserted through the urethra several times a day to drain urine from the bladder.
 The patient must be aware and familiar with the method of applying the catheter for safe use.